Bowman-RSI/mono-example/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Bowman comments

+Open two bash shells.
+In one of them, navigate to the `projects/my-kewl-lib` folder, then run `ng build --watch` to build the library and watch for instant file changes (which will rebuild the library on the fly).

+In the other bash shell, simply run `ng serve` and you will see that `my-spa` is built and served up into the browser.

+Run `nx graph` to fire up the graph tree in nx.

+Enjoy